A Drinfeld type presentation of twisted Yangians: Drinfeld type presentations of twisted Yangians

 Associated to Cartan matrices $A$ of exceptional types $E_6$-$E_7$-$E_8$, the algebras $\Y(A)$ are new.
 They should be viewed as twisted Yangians associated to symmetric pairs of split type EI, EV and EVIII; they are deformations of twisted current algebras $\g [z]^\theta$ associated to the Chevalley involution $\omega$ of a simple Lie algebra $\g$ of type E, where $\theta (x\otimes z^r) =\omega(x) \otimes (-z)^r$.

-In a totally different (degeneration) approach, we will construct in \cite{LWZ23} a class of twisted Yangian type algebras from Drinfeld presentations \cite{LW21, Z22} of split affine $\imath$quantum groups.
-These algebras from degeneration will be shown to coincide with $\Y(A)$ associated to Cartan matrix $A$ of type ADE here, and the algebra $\Y(A)$ will be shown to admit a PBW basis of the expected size; see \cite{LWZ23}.
+In a totally different (degeneration) approach, we have constructed in \cite{LWZ24} a class of twisted Yangian type algebras from Drinfeld presentations \cite{LW21, Z22} of split affine $\imath$quantum groups.
+These algebras from degeneration will be shown to coincide with $\Y(A)$ associated to Cartan matrix $A$ of type ADE here, and the algebra $\Y(A)$ will be shown to admit a PBW basis of the expected size.

-For a Cartan matrix $A=(c_{ij})$ of {\it affine} ADE type (excluding $A_1^{(1)}$), the algebra $\Y(A)$ defined by the generators and relations in Theorem~\ref{mainthm2} remains valid.
+For a Cartan matrix $A=(c_{ij})$ of {\it affine} ADE type (excluding A$_1^{(1)}$), the algebra $\Y(A)$ defined by the generators and relations in Theorem~\ref{mainthm2} remains valid.
 We shall refer to this algebra as the {\em twisted affine Yangians} (of split affine ADE types).
 They are deformations of universal central extensions of twisted double current algebras $\g [t^{\pm 1}, z]^\theta$ associated to the Chevalley involution $\omega$ on $\g$, where $\theta (x\otimes t^s z^r) =\omega(x) \otimes t^{-s} (-z)^r$.
 These algebras should be viewed as a twisted analogue of affine Yangians.
 One expects that they admit a degeneration to a twisted analogue of deformed double current algebras (cf. \cite{G07}).

-The construction in this paper opens the door for constructing the Drinfeld type current presentations for the twisted Yangians associated to symmetric pairs of type ABCD \cite{Ol92,MR02,GR16} and also for defining new twisted Yangians associated to symmetric pairs of type FI and GI in current presentations; compare \cite{LWZ23}.
+The construction in this paper opens the door for constructing the Drinfeld type current presentations for the twisted Yangians associated to symmetric pairs of type ABCD \cite{Ol92,MR02,GR16} and also for defining new twisted Yangians associated to symmetric pairs of type FI and GI in current presentations; compare \cite{LWZ24}.

 Brundan-Kleshchev's parabolic presentations of the Yangian $\rY(\gl_N)$ \cite{BK05} (generalizing Drinfeld's current presentation) allowed them to further develop connections to finite W-algebras of type A through a notion of shifted Yangians.
-The current presentation of the twisted Yangian $\Y_N$ in this paper is expected to lead to parabolic presentations of $\Y_N$, shifted twisted Yangians, and application to finite W-algebras of classical type (cf. \cite{Br16}).
-This will be addressed elsewhere.
+The current presentation of the twisted Yangian $\Y_N$ in this paper leads to parabolic presentations of $\Y_N$, shifted twisted Yangians, and applications to finite W-algebras of classical type (cf. \cite{Br16}).
+This has been addressed in \cite{LPT+25}.